Andy Ducat

-Andrew Ducat (15 February 1886 – 23 July 1942) was an England and Surrey cricketer and an England footballer, being one of an elite group to have represented their country in both sports.
+Andrew Ducat (15 February 1886 – 23 July 1942) was an English cricketer and footballer.
+He played internationally for both the England cricket team and England football team, one of a small group of players to have represented their country in both sports.
+Domestically he played for Surrey County Cricket Club and for Woolwich Arsenal, Aston Villa, and Fulham football clubs.
 He died while batting at Lord's.

 Early life

-Ducat was born in Brixton, London, but grew up in Southend.
+Ducat was born in Brixton, at that point still part of Surrey, but grew up in Southend in Essex.
 The cricket writer David Foot said his surname was "pronounced 'Dewkitt' by the family, 'Duckett' on the football terraces".
 In the First World War, he served in the Royal Garrison Artillery, from 1915, and was promoted to Company Quartermaster Sergeant in 1916 until being discharged due to 'disability' in 1919.

 Cricket career

 Ducat joined the ground staff at The Oval in 1906, and soon became a regular member of the Surrey county team, playing alongside Tom Hayward, Jack Hobbs and Ernest Hayes.
 Standing 5'10" high, he was a powerful, forcing batsman, and made 52 centuries for Surrey, including 306 not out in 280 minutes against the Oxford University in 1919.
 He was also one of the Wisden Cricketers of the Year in 1920.
 He missed many matches due to injury: a broken leg in 1912 almost ended his career, and he missed the 1924 season after breaking his arm in the nets.
 In 1928, he made 994 runs in less than six weeks, including centuries in four successive matches.
+In 1921 it was said that he was one of the most dangerous batsmen in England that is not quite first class, but his defence was not sound enough to bring him consistent success against the best bowlers.

 He played in only one Test, the 3rd Test against Australia at Headingley in 1921 when he was unlucky to only make 3 and 2.
 He was "doubly" out in the first innings: his bat disintegrated when he played a ball bowled by Ted McDonald, the ball looping to slip where it was caught, and part of the bat dislodging a bail.
 He was given out caught rather than hit wicket.